 - Scholars will be required to wear the navy or khaki pants/shorts/jumpers/skirts/skorts and navy and white tops with collars.
 Girls may also wear the plaid pants/shorts/jumpers/skirts/skorts.
 Tops must have sleeves, long or short and be in good repair.

 - Shorts, skirts and skorts and must be long enough to extend past the scholar’s fingertips when arms are held to the side.
 Trousers must be worn so as to rise above the hips and not drag the floor.
 Sagging pants will not be appropriate school attire.

 - Navy or white sweaters or sweatshirts may be worn on top of the shirt.
-Closed toe shoes, black or brown must be worn (tennis shoes may be worn and should be worn on PE days).
+Closed toe shoes must be worn.
 No sandals or flip flops will be permitted.
 The use of a belt will be encouraged.
 Blue jeans may not be worn as a part of the uniform.
 T-shirts of any color may not be worn as a part of the uniform code with the exception of the River Oaks Academy spirit shirts on designated days.

 - School uniforms are now available at a number of local stores, thrift stores and Good Will.
 They are also available by mail order from several companies.
 The price range at one local store is from $5.99 - $15.00 per article of clothing.
 Information will be provided to parents on local department stores that sell uniforms.
 All items will be readily available in many Wal-Mart, Target and JCPenney, Famous Mart and Educational Outfitter stores.